Kurento/kurento-module-videosampler-js/README_bower.md

 Copyright © 2013-2016 [Kurento].
 Licensed under [Apache 2.0 License].

-kurento-module-videosampler-js
+kurento-module-videosampler-bower
 ===============

-This repository host the auto-generated JavaScript client for [Kurento] module "videosampler".
+This repository host the auto-generated JavaScript client for [Kurento] module "videosampler" to be published in [Bower].

 Module "videosampler" description: JavaScript Client API for Kurento Media Server